By Laws

 4.02 Special Meetings.
 Other meetings of the members (to be known as “special meetings”) may be convened by order of the Board, to be held at any date and time and at any place within Ottawa.
 In addition, the Board shall call a special meeting of the members upon receipt of written requisition to do so of not less than 10 members entitled to vote at such meeting.

-4.03 Notice.
+From time-to-time special meetings may be required via email; the voting policy by email is part of the email document/policies to be attached to the bylaws 4.03 Notice.
 An electronic notice shall be sent to members and posted on the club website stating the day, time, and place of a meeting of the members, and the general nature of the business to be transacted shall be included within the notice, and served not less than fourteen nor more than sixty days before the date of every meeting directed to such address of each such member and of the auditor as appears on the books of the Club, or if no address is given therein, then to the last address of each member or the auditor known to the Secretary; provided always that a meeting of members may be held for any purpose at any date and time and any place within Ottawa without notice if all voting members are present in person at the meeting or if all absent voting members shall have signified assent in writing to such meeting being held in their absence.
 Notice of any meeting or any irregularity in any meeting or in the notice thereof may be waived by any member or by the auditor of the Club.

 4.04 Omission of notice.
 The accidental omission to give notice to any meeting or the non receipt of any notice by any member of the Club shall not invalidate any resolution passed or any proceedings taken at any meeting of members.

 4.05 Proxies.
 At any meeting of members, a proxy duly and sufficiently appointed by a member shall be entitled to exercise, subject to any restrictions expressed in the instrument appointing such proxy, the same voting rights that the member appointing him or her would be entitled to exercise if present at the meeting.
-A proxy must be a member of the Club and no person may carry more than two proxies.
+A proxy must be a member of the Club, and no person may carry more than two proxies.

 4.06 Chair.
-In the absence of the Chairperson, the members present at any meeting of the members shall choose another director to act as a Chair of the meeting and if no director is present or if all the directors present decline to act as Chair, the members present shall choose one of their number to be Chair of the meeting.
+In the absence of the Chair, the members present at any meeting of the members shall choose another director to act as a Chair of the meeting and if no director is present or if all the directors present decline to act as Chair, the members present shall choose one of their number to be Chair of the meeting.

 4.07 Voting.